Title: Adjunct Associate Professor of Composition

 Office: ...
 Corbett Cntr Perform Arts

-Penned for instrumental and vocal ensembles of various sizes, Harrison's compositions have been inspired by diverse experiences and circumstances.
-Echoing her evocatively titled movements, her music at times seems to dip into distant and antique sonic realms to portray a series of contrasting moods and atmospheres.
-At other times the tone is more jocular as she juxtaposes impetuous activity with infernal calm at multiple levels, presenting an extraordinary variety of textures, melodic materials and expressive gestures.
-Melody figures prominently in Harrison’s work, as do intricate textures and a wide variety of instrumental colors.
+Penned for instrumental and vocal ensembles of various sizes, Ellen Ruth Harrison's compositions are inspired by diverse experiences and circumstances.
+Echoing her evocatively titled movements, her music at times seems to dip into distant and antique sonic realms to portray a series of contrasting moods.
+At other times the tone is more jocular as she juxtaposes impetuous activity with infernal calm at multiple levels, presenting an extraordinary variety of textures, melodic materials, and expressive gestures.